 - 1. In light of the data provided and taking under consideration the CMR Cat.2 classification (to be introduced in Annex VI to Reg.
-1272/2008), does the SCCS consider Hexyl Salicylate safe when used up to the maximum concentrations provided in the dossier? - 2.
-Does the SCCS have any further scientific concerns with regard to the use of Hexyl Salicylate in cosmetic products?
+1272/2008), does the SCCS consider Hexyl Salicylate safe for children below 3 years of age when used up to the maximum concentrations provided in the dossier? - 2.
+Alternatively, what is according to the SCCS the maximum concentration of Hexyl Salicylate that is considered safe for children below 3 years of age? - 3.
+Does the SCCS have any further scientific concerns with regard to the use of Hexyl Salicylate in cosmetic products and children's exposure?

-3. OPINION
+3. ADDENDUM TO THE OPINION